Contents

 - Making a direct cryptocurrency transfer is simple but requires the point of purchase to accept crypto payments.
 Alternatively, you can use a debit card or crypto app that will convert your holdings at the checkout to pay with cryptocurrencies anywhere.

-- Users opt to make crypto payments to protect their privacy or as an alternative payment method.
+- Users opt to make digital currency payments to protect their privacy or as an alternative payment method.
 On the flip side, the drawbacks include hurdles necessitated by compliance and price volatility.

 Before You Start: Acquiring Crypto and Setting Up a Wallet